moxystudio/webpack-isomorphic-dev-middleware/README.md

 `$ npm install webpack-isomorphic-dev-middleware --save-dev`

-The current version only works with webpack v2.x.x.
+The current version works with webpack v2 and v3.

 ## Motivation